Sam1p/sam1p.github.io/_posts/2014-01-01-mandela-and-success.md

 author: Sam
 categories: Life
 ---
 Often we look to the great heroes of our time for inspiration, and undeniably, Nelson Mandela is a hero among such heroes.
-The Economist, a magazine that often reserves a one page obituary, dedicated three pages to commemorate Mandela&#8217;s lifelong fight against an unacceptable model of racial segregation that was the Apartheid in their December 14-20th issue.
+The Economist, a magazine that often reserves a one page obituary, dedicated three pages to commemorate Mandela's lifelong fight against an unacceptable model of racial segregation that was the Apartheid in their December 14-20th issue.

 However, the obituary also chronicled Mandela's three marriages (2 failed).
 Politics, his first wife Evelyn said, was his  all-absorbing concern.
 Winnie, his second wife, remarked that Mandela, belongs to them [the people].
 Even the great father of South Africa himself confessed that his children told him once that he was: